Humana Inc Annual Shareholders Meeting Transcript

+All right.
 The meeting will please come to order.
-I'm Kurt Hilzinger, Chairman of the Board of Humana Inc., and I will act as Chairman of this meeting.
-Joe Ruschell, Associate Vice President, Assistant General Counsel and Corporate Secretary of the company, will act as Secretary of the meeting.
+I'm Kurt Hilzinger, Chairman of the Board of Humana.
+I will act as Chairman of this meeting.
+Joe Ventura, Chief Legal Officer of the company, will act as secretary of the meeting.

-I'd like to begin by welcoming all stockholders and guests.
-Thank you for attending and for being flexible and understanding, as we move from an in-person format towards a virtual setting in light of the ongoing public health concerns regarding the COVID-19 outbreak.
+Joining us on the stage is Bruce Broussard, Humana's President and Chief Executive Officer.
+I'd like to welcome all stockholders and guests to this meeting, including those stockholders participating through our webcast.

-Please be advised that all materials that would have been made available to you in person, including the company's most recently filed proxy statement and annual report on Form 10-K are available electronical
+We've made available the rules of conduct for this meeting, which we ask participants to follow so that we may conduct the meeting in an orderly fashion.
+As outlined in the rules of conduct, I wish to remind you that only stockholders may address the meeting.
+And in fairness to all stockholders, please do not address the meeting until recognized and limit your remarks to the item of business currently being discussed and to no longer than 3 minutes.

 Humana Inc Annual Shareholders Meeting Transcript